A guide to board structure

 When a board wants a representative from an organisation that has a recognised legal status, e.g., they are an incorporated society or trust, they can recognise that organisation as a body corporate and approve the appointment by that body of one or more trustees to the board (section 94B(1)(c)).
 The board also has the right to withdraw such approval with the obvious consequence that the trustee(s) appointed by the body corporate immediately goes out of office.

 It is worth noting here that section 94B(1)(c) is not referring to an informal group within the school.
-Where there is a whanau group or other special interest group within the school board could co-opt an individual member of that group, however once on the board they stay on the board for their full term, regardless of any change of status of the group within the school, e.g., it disbanding.
+Where there is a whanau group or other special interest group within the school, the board could co-opt an individual member of that group, however once on the board they stay on the board for their full term, regardless of any change of status of the group within the school, e.g., it disbanding.

 Important to know: